-A restricted open work permit may restrict a industry or occupation but allows you to work across Canada.
+A restricted open work permit may restrict an industry or occupation but allows you to work across Canada.
 All open work permits are exempt from the Labour Market Impact Assessment (LMIA).

 Post-Graduate Work Permit: Post-Graduate Work Permit (PGWP) is for international students who have graduated from a designated learning institution (DLI).

 Post-graduate work permits allow students to gain Canadian experience after completing their study program.
-A post-graduate work permit is valid for up to 3 years, and the duration is based on the length of your study program.
+This permit is valid for up to 3 years, and the duration is based on the length of your study program.

 Work Permit Options for IT Workers: Work Permit Options for Information Technology (IT) workers in Canada have many specific work permit options.
 The Global Talent Stream (GTS) is for employers who wish to hire highly qualified and experienced professionals.

 The Intra-Company Transfer Program allows an international business with a parent, subsidiary, branch or an affiliate of that enterprise in Canada to bring an executive, senior manager or an employee with specialized knowledge to Canada on a temporary work permit.

 Inland Spousal Sponsorship Open Work Permit: The Inland Spousal Sponsorship Open Work Permit is for the spouses of Canadian citizens or permanent residents.